merative/acd-containers/src/pages/configeditor/migrating_data.md

 ## Migrating Early Access Program Data

-Customers that were part of the Early Access Program (EAP) can follow these steps to migrate existing artifacts to the newly installed Merative ACD Configuration Editor instace.
+Customers that were part of the Early Access Program (EAP) can follow these steps to migrate existing artifacts to the newly installed Merative ACD Configuration Editor instance.

-1. Stop the Merative Configuration Editor from the `acd-ce` diretory.
+1. From the `acd-ce` directory, stop the Merative Configuration Editor.

     ```
     ./run-acd-ce.sh -stop
     ```

-1. Navigate to the %HOME%/installs/config/artrifactstore directory in the EAP enviroment.
+1. Navigate to the %HOME%/installs/config/artifactstore directory in the IBM Watson ACD EAP environment.
+The %HOME% value is where the configuration editor was installed.
-1. Create an archive of the tenent data directories.
+1. Create an archive of the tenant data directories.

     ```
     tar -czv --exclude=SHAREDBASE <archive-name>.tar.gz *
     ```

 1. Copy the archive to the Merative Configuration Editor environment.
-1. Navigate to the %HOME%/installs/config/artrifactstore directory in the Merative enviroment.
+1. Navigate to the %HOME%/installs/config/artifactstore directory in the Merative environment.
+The %HOME% value is where the configuration editor was installed.
-1. Extract the archive to the .../artifactstore directory.
+1. Extract the archive to the artifactstore directory using the fully qualified path to the archive.

     ```
-    tar xvf <archive-dir>/<archive-file> .
+    tar xvf <archive-path>/<archive-name>.tar.gz .
     ```

-1. Start the Merative Configuration Editor from the 'acd-ce' directory.
+1. From the `acd-ce` directory, start the Merative Configuration Editor.

     ```
     ./run-acd-ce.sh
     ```

-NOTE:  WHen analyzing text the first time after restarting Merative Configuration Editor, it is common to experiance an initial error while the data model is being loaded.
+NOTE:  When analyzing text the first time after restarting Merative ACD Configuration Editor, it is common to experience an initial error while the data model is being loaded.
 Wait a few minutes after the initial error is received and retry the operation.